Home > Thailand > Bangkok > St. Andrews Samakee International School

 Sports facilities at the school

-Two swimming pools, 12 and 25 metres, basketball court, beach volleyball court, playing fields, multi-use games sports arena and fitness room.
+Two swimming pools, 12 and 25 metres, basketball court, beach volleyball court, playing fields, football field, multi-use games sports arena and fitness room.

 Qualities and characteristics best defining the school

-Our school is organised into three units, the First School walkers (Little Learners) through 6 years, Middle School ages 6+ through 10 years and Upper School ages 10+ through 14 years.
-First and Middle children have specialist teaching in PE, Swimming, Thai, Spanish, Music, Makerspace (STEM) and Environmental Science at our onsite farm.
-In Upper School, Years 6-9, children are taught by specialist teachers for all subjects, with History, Geography, Design Technology, Spanish, Thai, Music, Drama, Makerspace (STEAM) and Environmental Science at our onsite farm being taught as discrete subjects.
+Our school is organised into three units, the First School walkers (Little Learners) through 5 years, Middle School ages 5+ through 10 years, and Upper School ages 10+ through 14 years.
+First and Middle children have specialist teaching in PE, Swimming, Thai, Spanish, Music, Makerspace (STEM), and Environmental Science at our onsite farm.
+In Upper School, Years 6-9, children are taught by specialist teachers for all subjects, with History, Geography, Design Technology, Spanish, Thai, Music, Drama, Makerspace (STEAM), and Environmental Science at our onsite farm being taught as discrete subjects.
+From 2027, we will extend our Upper School to include Year 10, and from 2028, Year 11 will also be available.

 Teaching approach of the school